laravel-notification-channels/authy/README.md

     > **Note:** make sure to replace `AuthyProductionKeyHere` & `AuthySandboxKeyHere` with your keys from the previous step

-5. To route Authy notifications to the proper user, define a `routeNotificationForAuthy` method on your notifiable entity.
+5. To route Authy notifications to the proper entity, define a `routeNotificationForAuthy` method on your notifiable entity.
 This should return the **Authy Id** to which the notification should be sent.
 Example:

     ```php
     /**